JustNik8/MosPlace/README.md

   * [View Binding](https://developer.android.com/topic/libraries/view-binding) - Is a feature that allows you to more easily write code that interacts with views.
   * [Navigation Component](https://developer.android.com/guide/navigation) - Allows you to simplify the implementation of navigation between screens in the application.
   * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - Is an observable data holder class..
-  * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) -Class is designed to store and manage UI-related data in a lifecycle conscious way.
+  * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Class is designed to store and manage UI-related data in a lifecycle conscious way.
-* [Glide](https://github.com/bumptech/glide) -  is a fast and efficient open source media management and image loading framework for Android.
+* [Glide](https://github.com/bumptech/glide) - Is a fast and efficient open source media management and image loading framework for Android.
 * [Yandex MapKit](https://yandex.ru/dev/maps/mapkit/?from=mapsapi) - A software library that allows you to use Yandex cartographic data and technologies in mobile applications.

 # Architecture